"More of an impact in 40 minutes than I've had in 4 years!"

 She does this using a Powerpoint presentation.
 Groan.
 Seriously - Powerpoint!?
 She promises this will not be death by Powerpoint (though it will be death explained by Powerpoint).
 It is used to highlight key words and phrases, but most importantly, contains photos and a short video which add power to the presentation.

-You'll appreciate that it can be quite emotionally draining, so Louise prefers to keep the number of presentations per day to 2, with a decent break between them.
+You'll appreciate that it can be quite emotionally draining, so the maximum number of presentations Louise delivers in a day is 2, with a decent break between them.

 How should we position Michael's Story?

 She appreciates you may already have your own thoughts on how you would position it, but Louise has found it to work particularly well when someone senior within the organisation opens by setting out your commitment to health and safety and then speaks after her posing questions to the audience, getting them to think about whether Michael's story could play out in your organisation, for example:

 Is there the right training and level of competence among operatives, supervisors, managers and directors?

 Are we sure we keep our risk assessments live?